iShares

 This product is likely to be appropriate for a consumer:

 For many investors, infrastructure and real estate are no longer considered alternative investments but, in fact, have become a core component of the modern investment portfolio.
-According to BlackRock’s 2023 Private Markets Survey, approximately 69% of institutional investors planned to increase allocations to infrastructure and real estate and 74% plan to maintain their allocations within the next 12 months.1 This increasing interest has been demonstrated across iShares’ Australian ETF range, where infrastructure and real estate exposures have seen almost $700 million combined inflows in 2024 to date.2
+Recent data indicates almost half of institutional investors globally plan to increase their allocations to infrastructure in the next 12 months.1 This increasing interest has also been demonstrated across iShares’ Australian ETF range, where infrastructure and real estate exposures have seen over $400 million combined inflows in the first half of 2025.2

 Why now?